theKidOfArcrania/MasterQuestJrSource/README.md

 This is where the source code of 1.x Master Quest Jr code lies.

+Want to download the mod file?
+Visit https://github.com/Brotenko/PMMasterQuest to get downloads for PMMQ.

 ## Getting started

 NOTE: This is ONLY tested with star rod 0.5.3.
 If you change to different versions